-As our heaters are flameless, there are no noxious catalytic heater emissions.
+As Gas Catalytic Infrared emitters are flame less, there are no noxious catalytic heater emissions.
 The heat produced is a low intensity Infrared energy which heats objects, rather than air, so fuel efficiency is highest.
 Operation is simple and straightforward: natural gas (or propane) contacts oxygen in the air in the presence of a catalyst.
 The chemical interaction produces heat and reduces the gas to harmless carbon dioxide and water.

 The table below shows the difference between natural gas which produces heat catalytically, and gas, oil and coal which is burnt to produce heat.
 The latter produces significant amounts of regulated pollutants.There is no flame in a catalytic heater, because the reaction occurs at a temperature below the ignition temperature of gas.
 Since this reaction is totally flameless, there are no CO or NOX emissions associated with open flame gas systems.